chiffa/BioFlow/dev_log.rst

 Current refactoring:
 --------------------

+There still seem to be a problem of regular convergence to the same paths in the network.
+Potential sources:
+    - borked topology
+    - current intensity between the interconnected nodes (potentially resolved)
+    - tight clusters due to cross-linking that disperse the network

+=> Build an export of the sampling current weights to figure out which nodes are offending.

 Add a mention for what were the parameters of the launch of the analysis - what was build and where the data was loaded from?

 Next steps, in order: